 And everybody seems to be late for something.
 Nobody “has time” to eat, to sleep, to breathe, to think, to become, to BE.

 I am reminded of Madeleine L’Engle’s book, A Wind in the Door, when the little farandolae screamed ever louder and whirled ever faster and refused to stop and Deepen.
-Okay, you’ll have to read to book to see the whole story.
+Okay, you’ll have to read the book to see the whole story.
 Let’s just say that a refusal to be still and quiet was nearly fatal.
 Is that happening to us?
 Are we whirling and screaming ourselves into a bad ending?

 Certainly the God who created us knows the value of quietness.
 Look at these verses: